-RP-TNC Antennas & the RP-TNC Connector
+RP-TNC Antennas & the RP-TNC Connector:

 Antennas with an RP-TNC connector are a cost effective way for consumers to increase the signal performance of wireless routers.
 They may be supplied with either male or female connection.
-A wide range of connecting RP-TNC cables and RP-TNC adaptors are available.
+A wide range of connecting RP-TNC cables and RP-TNC adapters are available.